Myim Rose

-Myim Rose was a singer/songwriter/actress from Washington Heights, Manhattan.
-She is best known for vocals on the 1994 Moby song "Feeling so Real" and playing Layla in the 1992 film Unlawful Entry.
-She was a singer/songwriter who fronted her own rock band in New York City.
+Myim Rose was a singer-songwriter and actress from Washington Heights, Manhattan.
+She is best known for vocals on the 1994 Moby song "Feeling So Real" and playing Layla in the 1992 film Unlawful Entry.
+She was a singer-songwriter who fronted her own rock band in New York City.
 In November 2006, Myim died after a 4-year battle with cancer.
 Myim married actor Brian Gant in 2001.
 He was with her at the time of her death.